Home

 Ramón Salaverría

-Full Professor of Journalism in the School of Communication at University of Navarra.
+Full Professor of Journalism at University of Navarra and member of Academia Europaea.
 My research focuses on digital journalism and disinformation.

-With a long career as a leader of national and international research projects, I am currently the principal investigator of IBERIFIER – Iberian Digital Media Observatory, funded by the European Commission.
-I chaired the Journalism Studies Section of ECREA (European Communication Research and Education Association), as well as the Committee of Experts on Increasing Resilience of Media (MSI-RES) at the Council of Europe.
+With an extensive career as a researcher and leader of national and international research projects, I am currently the principal investigator of Iberifier, the Iberian digital media observatory funded by the European Commission.
+I chaired the Journalism Studies Section of ECREA, as well as the Committee of Experts on Increasing Resilience of Media (MSI-RES) at the Council of Europe.

 I have served as visiting researcher at the University of Texas at Austin (USA), as well as a guest professor at a dozen universities in Europe and the Americas.
 I have delivered keynotes, workshops and training programs in more than 30 countries.